aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 Account <account-number> has been already found onchain

 ---
-Aptos CLI is now set up for account <account-number> as profile default!
+Aptos CLI is now set up for account <account-number> as profile my-first-nft!
 Run `aptos --help` for more information about commands
 {
   "Result": "Success"
 }
 ```
 This initializes the Aptos CLI to use the same account as used by the Aptos Wallet.

-3. Run `aptos account list` to verify that it is working.
+5. Run `aptos account list --profile my-first-nft` to verify that it is working.
 You should see your account address listed in the `addr` field for all events.

 ## Step 1: Set up a single page app